 Since opening in 1959, the National Museum of Western Art has been collecting and introducing Western art.
-At the National Museum of Western Art, you can see many art works in several buildings and exhibition rooms.
+You can see many artworks in several buildings and exhibition rooms at the National Museum of Western Art.
 In addition to permanent exhibition works, special exhibition rooms introduce Western art of various countries and times.
 Based on Le Corbusier’s concept, the new building and printmaking drawing exhibition room are designed by Japanese architect Kunio Maekawa with an image spreading from the main building.

-At the National Museum of Western Art, the collection called “Matsukata Collection” is the core of the exhibition.
+At the National Museum of Western Art, the collection called “Matsukata Collection” is the exhibition’s core.
 Western paintings from the late Middle Ages to the beginning of the 20th century and French modern sculptures centered on Rodin are displayed throughout the year in the main building, new building, front yard.

-“Matsukata Collection” is about 370 artworks collected in various parts of Europe from Taisho to Showa era by Mr. Kojiro Matsukata who was the president of the Kawasaki shipbuilding.
-For permanent exhibits, images and commentaries are published on the website of the National Museum of Western Art.
+“Matsukata Collection” is about 370 artworks collected in various parts of Europe from the Taisho to Showa era by Mr. Kojiro Matsukata, the Kawasaki president shipbuilding.
+For permanent exhibits, images and commentaries are published on the National Museum of Western Art’s website.

 The National Museum of Western Arts was built in order to exhibit “Matsukata collection.”

-However, “Matsukata collection” which was being kept to France was seized by the French government in the Second World War.
-After the war, the demand of “building the art museum for Matsukata collection” was received as return conditions, and the National Museum of Western Arts was built.
+However, the “Matsukata collection,” which was being kept in France, was seized by the French government in the Second World War.
+After the war, the demand for “building the art museum for Matsukata collection” was received as return conditions, and the National Museum of Western Arts was built.

-Here, western pictures from the last stage of medieval times to the early 20th century, and the french modern sculptures mainly on the work of Rodin are exhibited.
-Though there is this art museum in the perfect location being quite near to the Ueno Station, but the admission fee is very reasonable as the adult of 500 yen.
+Here, western pictures from the last stage of medieval times to the early 20th century, and the french modern sculptures mainly on the work of Rodin, are exhibited.
+Though this art museum is in the perfect location, being quite near to the Ueno Station, the admission fee is very reasonable as the adult of 500 yen.

-Since the admission fee is cheap, if the contents of exhibition are nothing to speak of will be thought, but many works from the Renaissance to the early 20th century are exhibited.
+Since the admission fee is cheap, if the exhibition contents are nothing to speak of will be thought of, but many works from the Renaissance to the early 20th century are exhibited.
 For example, even the Monet of the Impressionists is displayed more than 10 works.

-It is seldom known that the work of Johannes Vermeer, which is said that only about 35 works exist all over the world, will be seen in here.
-It is “Sint Praxedis” exhibited on main building the second floor from 2015.
+It is seldom known that the work of Johannes Vermeer, which is said that only about 35 works exist worldwide, will be seen here.
+It is “Sint Praxedis” exhibited on the main building on the second floor from 2015.

 The museum’s main building is the only structure in Japan that was designed by Le Corbusier.

-17 construction works of Le Corbusier was registered world’s cultural heritage as “a building work of Le Corbusier”.
+17 construction works of Le Corbusier has registered the world’s cultural heritage as “a building work of Le Corbusier.”